-*A thin, hard plastic spatula/scraper/expired credit card.
+- A thin, hard plastic spatula/scraper/expired credit card

-*Any petrol-based spray or liquid product such as WD-40, label/sticker remover or petroleum ether.
+- Any petrol-based spray or liquid product such as WD-40, label/sticker remover or petroleum ether

-*A few microfiber towels.
+- A few microfiber towels

-1) Begin by cleaning the glass surrounding the sticker with glass cleaner and wipe to dry with a microfiber towel.
+Begin by cleaning the glass surrounding the sticker with glass cleaner and wipe to dry with a microfiber towel.
 This takes away dust or abrasive debris from the surface prior to removing.

 Do this until you create a flap big enough to grab with your fingers.
-Usually automotive stickers, especially your LTO stickers, are highly adhesive so take your time as you peel.
+Usually, automotive stickers, especially your LTO stickers, are highly adhesive, so take your time as you peel.
 It is best to get the whole thing off in one go than having it break off in pieces.

-3) As expected, there will be adhesive residue left on the glass surface that can look real ugly when not completely removed as it attracts dust and dirt.
+As expected, there will be adhesive residue left on the glass surface that can look real ugly when not completely removed as it attracts dust and dirt.
 You can either spray WD-40 or sticker remover on the affected area and let it soak before you scrape it off with the spatula.
-It should come off fairly easy.
+It should come off fairly easily.

 Note: Others would use a flat razor to scrape off stickers.
-It may have worked for some but there is always that risk of cutting your glass.
+It may have worked for some, but there is always that risk of cutting your glass.
 I have had an instance with such a mishap and wouldn’t want that to happen to anyone else.

 Always finish the job with glass cleaner and microfiber towels for a squeaky clean and clear finish.